Mary Nguyen: Career

 Nguyen later left KPNX-TV, the NBC affiliate and started law school.
 She became a law clerk for Honorable Sherry K. Stephens, the judge who presided over the Jodi Arias case in Phoenix, Arizona.

 Nguyen received her Juris Doctor from Florida State University College of Law.
 She served as a prosecutor in Orlando for the Office of the State Attorney in the Ninth Judicial Circuit of Florida.

 Prior to that, she was an assistant public defender in the Fifth, Sixth and Thirteenth Judicial Circuit of Florida.
 She continues her work in media, law and social policy.

 The Florida Bar President-Elect appointed Nguyen to the Florida Bar Committee Leadership.

 Nguyen served as Chairwoman, for The Florida Bar Media and Communications Law Committee.
 Nguyen is the first Asian-American woman in Florida to be appointed as vice chair and Chair for The Florida Bar Media and Communications Law Committee.

 Miss Teenage America

-Nguyen is also known for being the first Asian-American to win 'TEEN Magazine's Miss Teenage America in 1993.
+Nguyen is also known for being 'TEEN Magazine's Miss Teenage America in 1993.
 The pageant was owned by Teen Magazine.
 Her mother, Mai Pham, thought it brought honor to the Vietnamese community and reminded them that "their assimilation into U.S. culture" was fairly complete.